Generic selectors

 Which facilities are available at the Joie Stadium?

-There are also 56 seats in the TV auditorium where academy players and their coaches can review match clips for training purposes.
+In addition, there are also 56 seats in the TV auditorium where academy players and their coaches can review match clips for training purposes.

 Philip O Rourke is a Dublin-based journalist and author of Forgotten Football Clubs, 50 Clubs Around the World.
 He appears on the Forgotten Football Clubs podcast and, in his spare time, travels around Europe to different football stadiums, trying to watch as many different clubs as he can.